sara-nl/spiderdocs/source/Pages/monitoring.rst

 Spider Node exporter
 ====================

-On this very extensive dashboard you can select at the top each machine in Spider under "host" and get a general overview at the top of the page, and below in different folds you can see very detailed information on the selected host.
+On this extensive dashboard you can select at the top each machine in Spider under "host" and get a general overview at the top of the page.
+Below, in a variety of panels (note that these can be folded) additional detailed system information is available for the selected node.
 This information ranges from CPU and memory usage to storage IO and disk usage to network traffic statistics.
-This page provides a lot of information for the interested user.